 Santorini or Mykonos: The Atmosphere

 The overall atmospheres of Santorini and Mykonos are quite similar.
-After all, they are both small, beachy Greek islands that attract thousands of visitors every year.
+After all, they are both two of the best Greek islands for couples and they attract thousands of visitors every year.
 That said, the islands do have their differences.

 First, Santorini is considered to be the more romantic of the two islands.
 After all, Santorini is one of the most romantic spots in Europe, thanks to its beautiful sunsets, tasty wineries, and charming towns.